JuneKelly/marc/resources/meditations.md

 ### 75

-The nature of the An moved to make the universe.
+The nature of the Whole moved to make the universe.
 But now either everything that takes place comes by way of consequence or continuity; or even the chief things towards which the ruling power of the universe directs its own movement are governed by no rational principle.
 If this is